fossasia/open-event-wsgen/docs/INSTALLATION_LOCAL.md

 ```shell
 npm install or npm install bcrypt
 ```
-if getting error than, fix npm permissions globally.and start from step 1. refer this:"https://docs.npmjs.com/getting-started/fixing-npm-permissions"
+if you get an error, then fix npm permissions globally.
+Then restart from step 1. refer this:"https://docs.npmjs.com/getting-started/fixing-npm-permissions"

-sometimes it may give an error of fetch failed then type
+Sometimes it may give an error of fetch failed then type

 ```shell